thepycoder/zijwerkenvooru/README.md

 The Bluesky poster is used to automatically create posts on Bluesky showing a summary of the most recent plenary session,

 The poster is a Rust project and can be found in the `poster` directory.

+## 🤖 GitHub Actions

+There is a single GitHub Actions workflow for automatically scraping data, summarizing data, building and deploying the website and posting.
+It is run on a schedule or can be triggered manually.

 ## 🗃️ Data